dulaz41/GrantHub/README.md

-Absolutely — here is a **professional and in-depth README** for the entire GrantHub **project** (not just the smart contract), covering the full end-to-end architecture, its frontend, CLI, testing, and developer guidelines:

----

 # GrantHub 🌱

 GrantHub is a **full-stack decentralized grant funding platform** built on the Flow blockchain.
 It empowers communities to fund projects transparently and trustlessly through milestone-based proposals, pooled resources, and community-driven governance.